Alberto23B/the_good_reads/README.md

 ## Features
 List the ready features here:
 - Searching returns a list of the ten best suggestion for the query.
+- The user can select any book as favorite and find it in the "favorites" section.
 - The website handles empty search and no matching search.
-- Loading animation while fetching data (using useEffect hook)
+- Loading animation while fetching data (using useEffect hook).

 ## Setup
 Run npm start to start development